What is a DDL and how would you use it?

 Similar to how credit cards, cash and keys have all begun to evolve to find their place on our smartphones, a digital license on your device means you'll always have it – even if you leave your wallet or purse at home.

 How do you get one?
-Once DDL has been implementing in your state, the enrollment process will be quite simple.
+Once DDL has been implemented in your state, the enrollment process will be quite simple.

 Getting a digital driver's license is easy.
 When you apply for a new license or a renewal, you'll select the DDL option.
 The DMV will have a process in place to pair your phone with your profile.
 You'll download an app on your smartphone, complete the pairing, and your DDL will be downloaded and stored securely on your device.